jialeguan/llm_server/doc/pcc_slides.typ

 #slide[
   #set text(size: 14pt)

+  - Standard Attention: Compute attention for each query separately.
+Complexity is $O(n^2)$.
   - Multi-Query Attention: Reuse the same attention matrix for multiple queries.
+Queries are similar enough to share the same attention distribution.
   - Group-Query Attention: Divide queries into groups and compute attention for each group separately.

   #figure(